-The expected time horizon for the reversal of temporary differences for intangible assets is three years (for which most of the intangible assets are amortized), and one year for deferred acquisition costs.
+The expected time horizon for the reversal of temporary differences for intangible assets is three years (for which most of the intangible assets are amortized), one year for deferred acquisition costs and variable for securities.
 The expected time horizon for the reversal of temporary differences for insurance provision is the following:

 Life Non-life

-Less than 1 year 67,100 624,869
+Less than 1 year 106,427 466,433

-1-5 years 181,170 337,851
+1-5 years 253,322 275,819

-5-10 years 167,750 91,367
+5-10 years 233,163 60,610

-More than 10 years 254,979 135,144
+More than 10 years 406,616 75,543

-Total 670,999 1,189,231
+Total 999,528 878,405

-The probability of future taxable profits is supported by the business plans, which are prepared for a three -year horizon and approved by the parent company.
+There are no unused losses from the current or preceding period to which the deferred tax relates.
+The probability of future taxable profits, to which the deferred tax asset can be utilized, is supported by the business plans, which are prepared for a three-year horizon and approved by the parent company.